 All student account information is considered confidential and access to the account by a third party (i.e. parents) must be authorized by the student.

 Payment options available:

-Telebanking and Internet Banking can be set up with Scotiabank, TD Canada Trust, CIBC, BMO, HSBC, ING Bank, National Bank, Royal Bank and Atlantic Canada Credit Unions if you subscribe to their directed payment program.
+Telebanking and Internet Banking can be set up with Scotiabank, TD Canada Trust, CIBC, BMO, HSBC, Tangerine Bank, National Bank, Royal Bank and Atlantic Canada Credit Unions if you subscribe to their directed payment program.
 Your Student ID (B00xxxxxx) is your customer number.
 Note: We cannot accept Interac E-Mail money transfers

 In-Person payments* may be made at:

 - Studley Campus - Student Accounts, Room 29, Henry Hicks Academic Administration Building